The Bug Out Bag Contents Guide

 Essential Bug Out Bag Supplies

 Backpack – Gotta put all your fancy bug out gear somewhere, don’t you?
 When picking out your bug out bag, make sure to choose one that is comfortable, water resistant, durable, and has plenty of storage.
 Bonus points for hydration bladder compatibility.
 Don’t forget to check out our guide to picking the best bug out bag backpack.
+Or if you’re fine with not blending in and you want something durable and comfortable, check out our roundup of the best tactical backpacks available.

 Water container – Plastic and metal container water bottles both have their advantages.
 If possible, have both in case something happens to one.
 If you have to choose only one, go with a lightweight metal container that is durable and allows you to boil water in it (not insulated).
 You can only survive for three days without water so it is very important that you are able to stock up when you find clean water.